crescentrose/halcyon2/content/posts/automatic-dark-mode-switching-for-vim-and-terminal/index.md

 Well, I can hear you grumbling, but after the initial blast of light, I'm sure your eyes breathed a proverbial sigh of relief.

-However, **light mode objectively still sucks at night**.
+However, **light mode honestly still sucks at night**.
 Most operating systems have an "automatic" toggle for dark mode, which turns your screen dark whenever the sun goes down.
 Unfortunately, I work primarily out of a terminal.
 When the ancient humans hooked up teletypes to computers back in the stone age, they were more concerned about things like being able to edit files and having a functioning file system than aesthetics.

 Times have changed, however, and with the recent advances in technology, we can give our eyes a rest during the night while still exercising them properly during the day.

-{{<figure src="images/darkmode.png" caption="With the powers of dark mode and light mode combined, I am a fully functional human being!">}}
+{{<aside icon="👀">}}
+Coincidentally, Kev Quirk published an interesting article titled [Is Dark Mode Such A Good Idea?](https://kevq.uk/is-dark-mode-such-a-good-idea/) just as I was in the middle of writing this post.
+It's an interesting read so go ahead and check it out once you're done here!
+{{</aside>}}

 # Dynamically changing colors in the terminal